Fall at Your Feet

 "Fall at Your Feet" is a song by Australian-New Zealand rock band Crowded House from their third studio album, Woodface (1991).
 It is the only single from Woodface to be written solely by the group's leader, Neil Finn, who co-wrote all other singles from the album with his brother Tim Finn.
 The song peaked at number 17 in the United Kingdom, making it Woodfaces second-most-successful single, after "Weather with You".
 The song also entered the top 40 in Australia, Canada, France, Ireland, and New Zealand.

 At the APRA Music Awards of 1993, the song won Most Performed Australian Work Overseas.
 "Fall at Your Feet" was later released on the group's greatest hits collection Recurring Dream and was performed at the group's farewell performance in 1996, Farewell to the World.

+Covers

 In 2010, Boy & Bear covered the song for a Finn Brothers' covers album, He Will Have His Way which came in at number five on Triple J's Hottest 100 for 2010.
 In 2024, Cyril and Dean Lewis covered the song for the former's EP From Down Under.
 The song was certified Gold by Australian Recording Industry Association (ARIA) a year later.